 Factors Analyzed by the Transaction Effort Score

-As mentioned in the Avoka white paper, The Transaction Effort Score: Driving Revenue through Reduced Customer Effort Transaction Effort, the Transaction Effort Score takes into account many factors that contribute to effort in the application and new account opening process including:
+As mentioned in an Avoka white paper, the Transaction Effort Score takes into account many factors that contribute to effort in the application and new account opening process including:

 - How many keystrokes are required to complete a field?